ndabAP/vue-command/README.md

 Built-in commands provide more control over the terminals behaviour.
 On the other side, they have to take care about every regular command step.
 As a matter of fact, regular commands are just calling helper methods or change properties which could be also called or changed by built-in commands.
 Regular commands can be seen as a facade to built-in commands.

-If you want to use built-in commands, you have to set property `is-built-in`.
-Since built-in commands can capture any command, it's necessary to take care of autocompletion and if commands not found.
+Since built-in commands can capture any command, it's necessary to take care of autocompletion and the command not found experience.

 The first argument that is called within the built-in command is the unparsed `Stdin`.
 It's possible to use a custom parser at this place.
 The second argument is the terminal instance.
 You can use the `commandNotFound` method if no built-in or regular command has been found.